 SN1998bu

-I received a phone call on Sunday May 10th from Herb Knapp our club's observatory director.
-He was very excited to report that a new supernova in M96 was discovered by Mirko Villi.
-Over the next few days Internet news groups were filled with discussions about the SN.
-These discussions prompted me to look at several images I had taken of M96 on May 2, 1998.
-I notice what appeared to be the supernova in these pre-discovery images.
+On Sunday May 10th, I received a telephone call from Herb Knapp our club's observatory director.
+Herb was very excited to report that a new supernova in M96 was discovered by Mirko Villi.
+This prompted me to look at several images I had taken of M96 on May 2, 1998.

-We decided to send the image to Brian Skiff at the Lowell Observatory.
-Brian confirmed that the image did in fact capture the SN, and he offered to submit the details to the appropriate agencies and the IAU.
+Brian Skiff at the Lowell Observatory confirmed that my pre-discovery images did in fact capture the SN, and he offered to submit the details to the appropriate agencies and the IAU.
 Brian's estimates that the SN was at mag 16.5 +/- 0.3 on May 3.14 UT.
 Hopefully, the data from my image can help with the analysis and classification of SN1998bu.

 A team of astronomers says it has found slight, previously unnoticed variations among the exploding stars called type Ia supernovae.
 These explosions, thought to flare up to roughly the same brightness each time, have served the crucial role of cosmic "standard candles" whose apparent brightness, as seen from Earth, can serve as a measure of their distance.
 Unexplained variations in the explosions could, in theory, call into question the cosmic measurements based on them--among them the dramatic finding that the expansion rate of the universe is speeding up over time (see Science, 18 December 1998, p.
 2156).